Max Muncy Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Reds pitching staff ranks ninth in the league.

-- The Reds have the 28th-ranked team ERA across all MLB pitching staffs (5.01).
+- The Reds' 5.02 team ERA ranks 27th across all MLB pitching staffs.

-- Reds pitchers combine to allow 76 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- Reds pitchers combine to rank 22nd in baseball in home runs allowed (79 total, 1.3 per game).

-- His last appearance was on Friday against the Milwaukee Brewers, when the lefty tossed 6 2/3 innings, surrendering two earned runs while giving up five hits.
+- The righty last pitched on Saturday against the Milwaukee Brewers, when he tossed four innings, allowing 10 earned runs while giving up nine hits.

-- The 25-year-old has amassed an ERA of 4.29, with 7.7 strikeouts per nine innings, in four games this season.
-Opponents have a .215 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.